maxkl/wasm-malloc/README.md

 ## Building

-This requires llvm (compiled with the wasm32 target, see [this gist](https://gist.github.com/yurydelendik/4eeff8248aeb14ce763e)), wabt and binaryen.
-The path to the llvm bin directory has to be adjusted in the compile script. wabt and binaryen must be accessible through the path.
+This requires the LLVM toolchain (compiled to include the experimental wasm32 target, see [yurydelendik/wasmception](https://github.com/yurydelendik/wasmception)).
+The path to the llvm binary directory has to be passed to the compilation script with the `LLVM_ROOT` environment variable.

+Example invocation of the compilation script:
 ```
 mkdir build
-CFLAGS=-O2 ./compile build/main.wasm src/mm.c src/main.c
+LLVM_ROOT=$HOME/ CFLAGS=-O2 ./compile build/main.wasm src/malloc.c src/test.c
 ```

-Debugging information can be enabled with the preprocessor macro `MM_DEBUG`.
+Debug logging can be enabled with the preprocessor macro `MALLOC_DEBUG`.
 This also adds the function `print_heap()` which prints the current layout of the heap to the browser console.

 ## Usage

-**Sadly Google Chrome currently has a bug which causes the tab to crash if `WebAssembly.Memory#grow()` is being called from WebAssembly.
-It works in Mozilla Firefox, I haven't tested it in other browsers.**

-The functions can be invoked in JavaScript as `instance.exports.malloc()/calloc()/free()`.

-In C these functions can be included with `mm.h`, they have the exact same signature as in the C standard library.
+In C these functions can be included with `malloc.h`, they have the exact same signature as in the C standard library.

+The file `test.c` exports some test functions that you can call from JavaScript as `instance.exports.test_malloc/free/...(...)`.